tardate/LittleArduinoProjects/Electronics101/LowVoltageGlowingLEDs/README.md

 ![LowVoltageGlowingLEDs_scope_with_smoothing](./assets/LowVoltageGlowingLEDs_scope_with_smoothing.gif?raw=true)

 Note the orientation of the capacitors in the oscillator.
-I'm using electrolytics, and these orientations are correct in this configuration to ensure they are driven with correct polatiry.
+I'm using electrolytics, and these orientations are correct in this configuration to ensure they are driven with correct polarity.

-Now I'm quite happy with the result, I'll transfer the oscillator from breadboard to protoboard for the project I really wanted this for in the first place!
+Now I'm quite happy with the result and committed to component values, I transfered the the circuit to protoboard for the project I really wanted this for in the first place!

 ## Construction